Femke Wolting & Bruno Felix

 Contributing editors (past and present)

-Maria Dicieanu, Geert van de Wetering, Simon Byrne, Katy Yudin, Klazien Schaap, Lotje Sodderland for Submarine Channel.
-Laure Chapalain, Herve Tissot, Rani Nugruha, and Liselotte Doeswijk for Watch the Titles), Michael Schaap for United Vloggers, Neil Feineman for GeekChic, Chris Keulemans for Art After Crisis, and others.
+Maria Dicieanu, Geert van de Wetering, Katy Yudin, Simon Byrne, Michael Minneboo, Klazien Schaap, Lotje Sodderland for Submarine Channel.
+Laure Chapalain, Herve Tissot, Rani Nugruha, and Liselotte Doeswijk for Watch the Titles, Michael Schaap for United Vloggers, Neil Feineman for GeekChic, Chris Keulemans for Art After Crisis, and others.

 Project designers (past and present)

-Christiaan de Rooij (Tulse Luper Journey and many more), Jurriaan Esmeijer (2Pause, Keep on Steppin’), Catalogtree (Unspeak), Madelinde Hageman (Watch the Titles), Peter van der Hoogen (GeekChic)
+Christiaan de Rooij (Last Hijack Interactive, Collapsus, and many more), Jurriaan Esmeijer (2Pause, Keep on Steppin’), Catalogtree (Unspeak), Madelinde Hageman (Watch the Titles), Peter van der Hoogen (GeekChic)

 Femke Wolting is Executive Director of Holland’s leading transmedia production outfit, Submarine, which she co-founded with Bruno Felix in 2000.
 Spanning film, animation, non-fiction and interactive genres, Submarine boasts a roster of award-winning productions created in collaboration with an extensive network of international creatives.
 Femke produced among others such films as Peter Greenaway’s feature Rembrandt’s J’accuse, documentaries like Another Perfect World, internationally-distributed animation series such as Kika & Bob, and games that push new forms of storytelling, such as Collapsus.
 Femke Wolting has directed a number of award-winning projects for Dutch broadcaster VPRO, including Sneakers and It’s the End of TV As We Know It.
-Additionally she was the initiator of Exploding Cinema (1995-2001), the International Rotterdam Film Festival’s annual look at the future of media, which included exhibitions in among others the Architecture Museum Rotterdam (NAI), Museum Boymans van Beuningen, conferences and film programs.
+Additionally she was the initiator of Exploding Cinema (1995-2001), the International Rotterdam Film Festival’s annual look at the future of media.

 Bruno Felix is Executive Director of Holland’s leading transmedia production outfit, Submarine, which he co-founded with Femke Wolting in 2000.
 Spanning film, animation, non-fiction and interactive genres, Submarine boasts a roster of award-winning productions created in collaboration with an extensive network of international creatives.
 Bruno Felix seeks to push the boundaries of visual culture with projects that exploit new forms of storytelling, such as the ground-breaking animated documentary My Second Life or the games FLX, Gone and StyleClash, developed in collaboration the Stedelijk Museum, Amsterdam.
-Previously, Bruno was responsible for developing a new media strategy for Dutch Public broadcaster VPRO and was Director of VPRO Digital, a media research lab exploring the influence of digital technology on production and consumption of diverse media formats.
+Previously, Bruno was responsible for developing a new media strategy for Dutch Public broadcaster VPRO and was Director of VPRO Digital, a media research lab.

 Before joining Submarine Channel in 2005, Remco worked as a freelance writer, curator, VJ and interaction designer.
 Initially, Remco started out as a web editor writing for Submarine Channel’s then blog and managing its social media channels.
 He initiated and ran the popular title design website Forget the Film, Watch the Titles, and he was editor in chief of the music video website 2Pause.com.
 Currently, Remco is a creative producer of interactive animation and narrative game projects.
 An avid graphic novel and comics enthusiast, Remco embraces the new and emerging interactive forms of the comics medium.
 He worked on the award-winning interactive graphic novel The Art of Pho and regularly presents and speaks about Submarine’s interactive comic and idoc projects at festivals and events.
 Currently he is developing, among other things, an ambitious distopian sci-fi interactive graphic novel, a comics journalism project, and an interactive documentary about superheroes.

 Corine Meijers is an interactive producer at Submarine Channel since 2014.
-She’s currently developing a wide variety of new projects, including Who Are The Champions? and Bistro In Vitro.
-Corine has studied cinema in the Netherlands and in Stockholm.
-She has several years of experience working as a producer/coordinator at international film festivals such as the Rotterdam International Film Festival, Netherlands Film Festival, TIFF (Romania), Holland Animation Film Festival and DTFF (Qatar).
-Before starting at Submarine, she lived in Belgium for several years, working at the MEDIA Desk Flemish Community, iDROPS; a digital innovation agency for the creative & cultural industries and BOZAR; the centre of fine arts in Brussels.
+She produced the VR film Ashes to Ashes, Who Are The Champions?, Bistro In Vitro and De Pont.
+She’s currently working on interactive documentaries, such as De Industrie and Poppy – Uncovering the new drug wars.
+Corine studied cinema in the Netherlands and in Sweden.
+She has several years of experience working as a producer/coordinator at film festivals such as the International Film Festival Rotterdam, Netherlands Film Festival, TIFF (Romania), Holland Animation Film Festival and DTFF (Qatar).
+Before starting at Submarine, she lived in Belgium for several years, working at the MEDIA Desk Flemish Community, at iDROPS, a digital innovation agency for the creative & cultural industries and at BOZAR, the center of fine arts in Brussels.

 Willeke has worked on interactive and linear documentaries, animation and games projects for Submarine Channel and Submarine since 2007.
 She takes care of financing, planning and supervising, and spans a wide variety of projects.
 She has a super-soft spot for music and movies, which is why there’s a big chance you run into her at the Amsterdam cinemas, or music venues Paradiso and Melkweg.
 Previously, she worked at VPRO television in the realm of cultural programs like Lola da Musica and R.A.M and live coverage of music festivals.